Volunteer — The Holding Frames

 Do I need experience with trauma or art?

-No. We provide orientation for every role.
-What matters most is showing up with respect and willingness to learn.
+No. We provide orientation for every role before you're in any gathering.
+What matters most is that you show up with genuine respect and openness to learning — we'll handle the rest.

 I've experienced trauma myself.
 Can I volunteer?

 It depends on where you are in your own healing.
-We care about volunteer wellbeing and don't want anyone re-traumatized.
-Let's have a conversation about what role might work for you.
+We care deeply about volunteer wellbeing and we won't put anyone in a position that could cause harm.
+Reach out and let's have a real conversation about what role might be right for you.

-Because you'll be in the room with trauma survivors.
-The brief orientation ensures you know what to do, what not to do, and when to get help.
-It protects both you and the communities we serve.
+Because you'll be in the room with people carrying significant grief and trauma.
+The brief orientation ensures you know what to do, what not to do, and when to get help — protecting both you and the communities we serve.